 Kat in Halo: Reach has lost her left arm, but her robotic replacement arm works so well that she's still in active service in an elite unit and the teams expert on fixing broken electronic equipment, even though she's right handed.
 It does look pretty ghastly though, but nobody ever comments on it.
 Maybe they are too scared to risk it.

 Big Boss lost an eye, but never lost a trace of his badassness.
 He becomes even cooler as an old man.

-Old Snake may well be this trope's Most Triumphant Example.
+Old Snake.
 The power suit doesn't really make him super human, so much as gives him just enough of a muscle assist to stay in the game.
 Physically Snake's in his 70's despite being 42, and after the first act he starts having seizures due to his older generation nano machines.
 And in the third act, half his face is burnt off.
 And he still keeps fighting, no matter how many obstacles he must face, or how many friends try to talk him out of it.

-Wheelchair-bound Acro from Ace Attorney.
+Wheelchair-bound Acro.
 Badass enough to nearly get away with murder.

 Bentley in the Sly Cooper series mixes this with Genius Cripple, becoming a better fighter than before after he became wheelchair-bound by building a bunch of stuff onto his wheelchair.

 Duster of Mother 3, who combines this with Badass Normal.
 He has a leg injury that gives him a serious limp, but not only can he keep up with the others, he's actually the fastest character in the game who can counter enemy ambushes and attacks by kicking.